Pidgeot/python-lnp/docs/building.rst

     PyLNP executable may be located in ``/Games``, ``/Games/PyLNP``, ``/Games/Utilities/Launcher``, etc.

 If ``pip`` is not available on your system, you may need to install it, either from a package manager or by running ``python -m ensurepip`` from the command-line.
-If you can't use the regular pip comamnd, ``python -m pip <command>`` works too.
+If you can't use the regular pip command, ``python -m pip <command>`` works too.

 Windows
 -------